LimMengShin/dengue-checker/README.md

 > Refer to [this](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) guide on how to clone a git repository on GitHub.

+Ensure that [Python](https://www.python.org/downloads/) and [PIP](https://pip.pypa.io/en/stable/installation/) are installed in your system.

 Next, also on the command line, install dependencies by running:

 ```